Raku Pottery Party! Saturday, May 19

 VAA partners with Valley Performing Arts!

+New displays at the Fred & Sara Machetanz Theatre are being planned, so that we can provide VPA theatre guests with an opportunity to view our local community artists.
 Just another example of the Valley Arts Alliance bringing the community together through the arts!

 What is "Second Saturday"?